-Glasgow Barons and The Whistlebinkies in Govan ~ October online (YouTube)
+Glasgow Barons and The Whistlebinkies in Govan ~ awaiting online date (YouTube)

 Widely believed to be the first symphonic work for folk group and orchestra, McGuire's Riverside (commissioned by the SCO in 1990) will be performed again in the Pierce Institute in Govan, Glasgow, by these two ensembles in a concert conducted by Paul MacAlindin.
 For more see https://www.glasgowbarons.com/